 * nasal congestion or nasal polyps

-If you have any of the following symptoms it would be good to set up an appointment with one of our sleep apnea specialists soon:
+After doing a sleep apnea test if you have any of the following symptoms it would be good to set up an appointment with one of our sleep apnea specialists soon:

 * Unintentionally falling asleep during the day